karthithedon/100-days-of-code/log.md

 **Thoughts:** Virtual DOM is a pattern, which handles efficient DOM repainting .
 Shadow DOM is a draft W3C standard in work.

+### Day 3: May 11, 2018

+**Today's Progress**:
+1. Learnt & coded for template conditions, dynamic classes & short hands for directives
+2. Register a component in Vue

+**Thoughts:** Pretty straight forward.
+Vue.component registration should be done before the new Vue else it throws error 'did you register the component correctly'